Services

 Outside supplier

-Who collects the Medicare reimbursement
+Who Medicare pays

 Your facility